 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 In Greece, report the theft of your passport to the Australian Embassy in Athens on +30 210 8704067.

 Groups opposed to the Greek Government, Greek institutions and Western commercial and diplomatic interests have bombed government, commercial and other buildings in Greece on several occasions.
 Such attacks have resulted in injuries, and further attacks cannot be ruled out.
-The latest attack occurred in April 2014 when a car bomb exploded outside the Bank of Greece building in central Athens.
+The latest attacks occurred in November 2015 targeting a Greek business institution in Athens.
 No injuries were reported, however buildings in the vicinity sustained damage.